Ways Your Employees Can Commit Expense Fraud

 Sometimes, employees may try to submit expense reports without any receipts, claiming that they have lost them.
 Other times, employees can create fake receipts using design software.
 They can also collaborate with suppliers to tamper or get fake receipts for purchases that were not made.

-Another common method of expense fraud is duplicating submissions.
-This deceptive practice involves an employee providing multiple forms of documentation for the same expense.
+A common way employees commit expense fraud is by duplicating submissions.
+In this practice, an employee submits multiple pieces of documentation for the same expense.

-These documents may be submitted either under the same expense category or different categories to increase the chances of getting reimbursed multiple times.
-For instance, they might submit an expense for office supplies as both a general office expense and a specific departmental expense.
+These submissions might be made under the same category or different ones to increase the chance of getting reimbursed more than once.
+For example, an employee could submit an expense for office supplies both as a general office expense and as a departmental expense.

-In another scenario, two employees have dinner.
-Instead of accurately splitting the bill and claiming their respective amounts, both employees dishonestly submit the total amount as if they paid for the entire meal individually.
-By doing so, they aim to receive reimbursement for the full expense twice, effectively defrauding the company.
+In another case, two employees might have dinner together.
+Instead of splitting the bill and each claiming their part, they both submit the full amount as if each paid for the entire meal.
+This way, they aim to get reimbursed for the same expense twice, defrauding the company.

-There are cases where employees engage in refunded expense fraud by purchasing an item, obtaining a refund for it later, and then submitting the original purchase receipt for reimbursement.
+In some cases, employees commit refunded employee expense fraud by buying an item, getting a refund for it, and then submitting the original purchase receipt for reimbursement.

-For instance, an employee makes a hotel reservation for a business trip and submits the receipt for reimbursement.
-If the reservation gets canceled and the employee receives a refund, they dishonestly retain the original receipt and claim reimbursement for the canceled reservation, effectively profiting from the refund.
+For example, an employee might book a hotel for a business trip and submit the receipt for reimbursement.
+If the reservation is canceled and the employee gets a refund, they could still submit the original receipt, claiming reimbursement for a trip they no longer took.

-In another example, an employee purchases a product for business purposes and later obtains a refund for it.
-However, instead of returning the refunded amount to the company or offsetting it against future expenses, the employee submits the original purchase receipt for reimbursement, essentially getting money for an expense they no longer incurred.
+In another case, an employee buys a product for business use and later gets a refund.
+Instead of returning the refunded amount to the company, they submit the original purchase receipt for reimbursement, getting money for an expense they no longer paid.

 At times, certain expenses fall outside the scope of the business reimbursement policy.
 Even with a well-established expense policy, ensuring universal compliance among employees can be challenging.
 Minor violations often go unnoticed if they do not attract significant attention.